- Communication and Education

 Cleaning the coils and motors of your refrigerators and freezers is an easy process that can significantly extend the life of AND increase the efficiency of your refrigerators and freezers.

-Did you know that on average, fume hoods use more energy than the average house?
+While they play a key role in many laboratories, fume hoods also use a lot of energy.
+On average, fume hoods use more energy than the typical house.
 In order to conserve energy and ensure the safety of your lab, shut your fume hood's sash when not in use.
-When the fume hood is in use, keep the sash as low as possible!
+When the fume hood is in use, keep the sash as low as possible.
 By managing and being aware of your fume hood's energy consumption, you can significantly reduce your laboratory's overall electricity consumption.

 Additionally, it is important to be aware of what type of fume hoods are in your laboratory.
 There are Constant Air Volume (CAV) fume hoods and Variable Air Volume (VAV) fume hoods.
 In a CAV, air volume and fan speed stay constant, but face velocity changes depending on sash height.
 In a VAV, face velocity always stays the same no matter the sash height, but air volume and fan speed change.
 All fume hoods at UW are labled with a small green sticker from EH&S just above or to the side of the sash.
 EH&S approved "shut the sash" signage is available for use on VAV fume hoods.
 Please let us know if you are interested!